Sidney Crosby, Pittsburgh Penguins rally behind city in wake of synagogue attack | CBC Sports

 Sidney Crosby says his team is standing with its city after an attack at a synagogue in Pittsburgh left 11 people dead and six others wounded.

-Speaking with reporters ahead of a game against the Vancouver Canucks last night, the Pittsburgh Penguins captain and Nova Scotia native says the team's thoughts and prayers are with the victims and their families.
+Speaking with reporters ahead of a game against the Vancouver Canucks Saturday night, the Pittsburgh Penguins captain and Cole Harbour, N.S., native said the team's thoughts and prayers are with the victims and their families.

-He says the team will "stick together and rally around" those affected.
+"Knowing Pittsburgh, I know that we'll stick together and rally around them and be there to support and help them any way we can," said Crosby, 31, adding that the people who live in the city are strong.

+"Just very proud people, proud of their city, proud to help in any way they can, whatever it is," he said.
+"I think (it's) just a great community, a great city and a place that I feel pretty fortunate to be able to live."

 Head coach Mike Sullivan echoed Crosby's statements, describing what happened on Saturday as a "terrible tragedy."